openshift-labs/learn-katacoda/intro-openshift/playground-openshift36/tips.md

 operations which would normally be performed by a cluster admin.

 Before creating any applications, it is recommended you login as a distinct user.
-This will be required if you want to be able to log in to the web console and use it.
+This will be required if you want to log in to the web console and use it.

-To login to the OpenShift cluster used for this course from the _Terminal_,
+To login to the OpenShift cluster from the _Terminal_ run:
-run:

 ``oc login -u developer -p developer``{{execute}}